Table of Contents

 Apart from survey data, company HR data can also inform how a survey should be structured.
 Metrics like frequency of absences, quantity and quality of output, and retention can be used to inform what future data points will be collected.

-Benefits data are also a rich hub of information.
+Your organization’s benefits data is also a rich hub of information.
 Claim trends such as counseling could inform how well the company is doing on wellbeing.
 High usage and high wellness scores may mean that the wellbeing strategy is working.
 Low usage and low wellness scores may mean that more awareness needs to be generated around these types of programs.
 High usage and low wellness scores may mean that the program needs to be reevaluated.

 There is a caveat here.
 89% of companies have observed presenteeism in the last year, which is a problem.
 Obviously, it indicates either a management issue or a wellbeing issue, possibly both.
 So, just using the types of hard data mentioned before will never truly reveal how the employees are feeling.
 They need to be asked directly about their sentiments, on wellbeing and other factors related to wellbeing.